Polynomial-Time Approximation Schemes via Utility Alignment: Unit-Demand Pricing and More

 Prior to this work, none of the problems discussed above had polynomial-time approximation schemes.
 The strongest prior approximation results are for unit-demand pricing.
 For unconditional multiplicative approximation, \citet{CHK07} give a constant-approximation, which was subsequently improved by \citet{JL24}.
 Meanwhile, \citet{CD11} give an additive PTAS for discrete distributions and a multiplicative QPTAS for unbounded distributions satisfying the standard Myerson regularity condition, which improves to a multiplicative PTAS only when the instance satisfies the much stronger condition of monotone hazard rate distributions.
 We improve these results to a multiplicative PTAS which holds for both discrete and unbounded regular distributions.
 For delegation and assortment optimization, only a handful of even constant approximations were known, and for some variants of the problems, not even that.

-The typical approach to designing a PTAS is to coarsen the space of values involved, usually by rounding to a grid, then searching for an optimal solution over the coarsened instances.
+Two main hurdles complicate the design of a PTAS for the problems we consider.
+First, the typical approach to designing a PTAS is to coarsen the space of values involved, usually by rounding to a grid.
 For problems where the algorithm's performance is determined by the choice of an agent, this approach is especially problematic.
 While the designer would like to coarsen the space of agent utilities, even small changes to the agent utility can cause them to switch their choice (e.g.\ from a high-priced, high-value item to a low-priced but low-value item), leading to large changes in principal utility.
-When a large fraction of the optimal utility is generated from these near-ties, the algorithm's ability to coarsen the space of instances is very limited, as agent preferences must still be tracked with high fidelity.
-Indeed, the unit-demand pricing algorithms of \citet{CD11} pay a steep computational cost for this issue: even after coarsening prices and values, they enumerate all feasible distributions of buyer utilities, leading to a logarithmic dependence on the input size in the exponents of their algorithm's running time, and hence a QPTAS for regular distributions.
+For pricing, \citet{CD11} resolved this issue with careful discretization schemes.
+The second hurdle is that even with careful discretization, existing approximation schemes all required enumerating over an exponentially-sized set of objects, such as utility distributions associated with solutions.
+Indeed, the runtime exponent of the unit-demand pricing algorithm in \citet{CD11} depends on the number of discretized prices, which is in turn logarithmic in the number of items, leading to a QPTAS.